smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 ioctl(fd, USBDEVFS_CONTROL, &ctrl);
 ```

-`0xC0` is device to host like `0x80` was, but vendor instead of standard.
+`0xc0` is device to host like `0x80` was, but vendor instead of standard.

 The register reads back as `0x20`.
-In binary that is `0010 0000`, and the datasheet gives a meaning to each bit:
+In binary that is `0010 0000`, and the datasheet gives a meaning to each bit; the ones that matter here:

 | bit | meaning              | ours    |
 | --- | -------------------- | ------- |